 TSR Component.
-The financial goals for determining the number of stock awards granted in 2018 for the TSR Component of the Senior Executive LTIP were based on total shareholder return (TSR) over the three-year period ending in 2017 as compared to the S&P 500.
-To determine awards in 2018, the Compensation Committee assigned each participant a target value of stock awards (based on a percentage of 2017 base salary), which would be awarded if the Company achieved TSR at the 50th percentile of the S&P 500.
-The target opportunity for awards made in 2018 was the same for each named executive officer as the target opportunity for awards made in 2017.
-The actual value of restricted stock units awarded could range from 50% to 175% of the target value subject to achieving TSR between the 25th and 75th percentile of the peer group.
+The financial goals for determining the number of stock awards granted in 2020 for the TSR Component of the Senior Executive LTIP were based on total shareholder return (TSR) over the three-year period ending in 2019 as compared to the S&P 500.
+To determine awards in 2020, the Compensation Committee assigned each participant a target value of stock awards (based on a percentage of 2019 base salary), which would be awarded if the Company achieved TSR at the 50th percentile of the S&P 500.
+The actual value of restricted stock units awarded could range from 50% to 200% of the target value subject to achieving TSR between the 25th and 75th percentile of the peer group.
 Calculations between the various performance levels are linear (which means they were determined using straight line interpolation).
-The number of RSUs ultimately granted was determined by dividing the named executive officer's earned award value by the average daily closing prices for the Common Stock for the last thirty (30) consecutive trading days from and including February 9, 2018 (which is the date that is 5 days before the February 2018 Compensation Committee Meeting at which the 2018 RSU awards were approved).

-The Company achieved the TSR at the 87th percentile of the peer group for the three-year period, which resulted in 175% of target TSR Component RSUs being awarded in 2018, as set forth in the table below:
+The Company achieved the TSR at the 5th percentile of the peer group for the three-year period, which resulted in RSUs not being awarded for the TSR Component in 2020, as set forth in the table below: